 Development of novel assays to probe cognitive behavior in flies, learning and performing physiological experiments in behaving animals, rigorous analyses of behavioral and physiological data, and the opportunity to build and test computational models are some of the experiences students should expect in our lab.
-Prospective students should apply for the MCDB or DYNS Ph.D. program by early December.
-Graduate students in the MCDB, DYNS program or from Engineering and other basic sciences programs at the UCSB should not hesitate to contact us for possible rotations.
+Prospective students should apply for the MCDB, DYNS, or BMSE Ph.D. program by early December.
+Graduate students in the MCDB, DYNS, and BMSE programs or from Engineering and other basic sciences programs at UCSB should not hesitate to contact us for possible rotations.
 We welcome students from diverse backgrounds.

 We are seeking a talented and motivated postdoc to study visuomotor computations using two-photon calcium imaging in tethered behaving Drosophila in a virtual reality arena.
 Skills necessary to perform rigorous behavioral and physiological data analysis and computational modeling are desirable.